wacncontent/CustomizeTool/addCommentOutput/articles/automation/automation-connections.md

 |---|---|
 |Get-AutomationConnection|Gets a connection to use.
 Returns a hash table with the properties of the connection.|

->[AZURE.NOTE] You should avoid using variables in the -Name parameter of **Get- AutomationConnection** since this can complicate discovering dependencies between runbooks  or DSC configurations,  and connection assets at design time.
+>[AZURE.NOTE] You should avoid using variables in the -Name parameter of  **Get- AutomationConnection**  **Get-AutomationConnection**  since this can complicate discovering dependencies between runbooks  or DSC configurations,  and connection assets at design time.

 ## Creating a New Connection